THE LOGSDON LAB

 Centromere variation among the human population

 With advances in long-read sequencing technologies and genome assembly algorithms, we are now in an era where the systematic assembly of centromeres is becoming a reality.
 The complete assembly of centromeres enables the study of their sequence and structural variation for the first time, and it allows for the precise mapping of histones and other centromeric proteins that were previously unmappable.
 As such, we are standing on the precipice of uncovering the complex biology of centromeres through the discovery of their genetic and epigenetic landscapes.
 The Logsdon Lab will lead the effort in this area by sequencing and assembling hundreds of human genomes from both healthy and diseased individuals, determining their centromeric genetic and epigenetic variation, and experimentally testing how this variation impacts centromere function.
 This work is foundational and will greatly advance our understanding of centromere biology and its role in chromosome segregation during cell division.
-This work will be done in close collaboration with the Human Pangenome Reference Consortium (HPRC) and Human Genome Structural Variation Consortium (HGSVC).
+This work will be done in close collaboration with the Human Pangenome Reference Consortium (HPRC) and the Human Genome Structural Variation Consortium (HGSVC).

 The first view of human centromere variation among two complete sets of centromeres.
 These centromeres show a remarkable level of variation in the size and structure of their a-satellite HOR arrays, as indicated by the colorful regions shown between each pair of chromosomes.
 Additionally, 16 out of 23 centromeres show variation in the location of the kinetochore, marked by the presence of nucleosomes containing the histone H3 variant, CENP-A (dark red dot), with six having kinetochores separated by over 500 kbp of sequence.
-Adapted from Logsdon et al., bioRxiv, 2023.
+Adapted from Logsdon et al., Nature, 2024.

 Centromere evolution among primate species

-Centromeres are among the most rapidly evolving regions of the genome, with a mutation rate at least four-fold greater than the unique portions (Logsdon et al., Nature, 2021).This rapid evolution leads to variation in a‑satellite sequence and structure, and it contributes to the emergence of new a-satellite repeats.
+Centromeres are among the most rapidly evolving regions of the genome, with a mutation rate at least four-fold greater than the unique portions (Logsdon et al., Nature, 2021).
+This rapid evolution leads to variation in a‑satellite sequence and structure, and it contributes to the emergence of new a-satellite repeats.
 The forces that shape the evolution of human centromeres are not well understood, and this is largely due to a lack of complete sequence assemblies of centromeres from other primates.
-The Logsdon Lab will fill this gap in knowledge by sequencing and assembling centromeres from diverse primate species and use these assemblies to reconstruct the evolutionary history of centromeres over the last 25 million years.
+The Logsdon Lab will fill this gap in knowledge by sequencing and assembling centromeres from diverse primate species and using these assemblies to reconstruct the evolutionary history of centromeres over the last 25 million years.
 We will initially focus on the bonobo, chimpanzee, gorilla, orangutan, and macaque species but plan to expand to other primates that comprise the lesser apes and New World monkeys.
 This work will be done in close collaboration with the Telomere-to-Telomere (T2T) Consortium, who is planning to generate the first complete reference genomes for nearly all primates.
-We will also work with our long-standing collaborators who have expertise in primate centromere evolution and evolutionary biology.
+We will also work with our long-standing collaborators who have expertise in primate centromere evolution and pangenomics.

 Engineered centromeres on human artificial chromosomes

-Human artificial chromosomes (HACs) and genomes have the potential to revolutionize scientific research and medicine through the development of numerous radical advancements, such as engineered viral immunity and cancer resistance in cell lines as well as cost-effective vaccine and pharmaceutical development.
+Human artificial chromosomes (HACs) have the potential to revolutionize scientific research and medicine through the development of numerous radical advancements, such as engineered viral immunity and cancer resistance in cell lines as well as cost-effective vaccine and pharmaceutical development.
 The Human Genome Project-Write is leading the way in this area by proposing to synthesize human chromosomes and genomes from scratch, building on previous successes in budding yeast.
 Among the many potential hurdles in translating success from yeast to human, perhaps the greatest is the centromere.
 Unlike yeast, human centromeres are comprised of hundreds of thousands of a-satellite repeats, which have been challenging to sequence and assemble for the past

 Metaphase chromosome spreads containing a human artificial chromosome (HAC; green).
 HACs are engineered mini-chromosomes that acquire a functional centromere and are stably maintained in human cells.
 A functional centromere is indicated by the presence of the centromeric histone H3 variant CENP-A (red).
 Scale bar = 10 microns.
 Adapted from Logsdon et al., Cell, 2019.